Aetna Medicare Supplement Review (2026): Cost, Pros & Cons

 • Plan G: Nearly identical to Plan F in scope, this popular plan excludes only the Part B deductible.

 High-deductible versions of Plans F and G are also available through Aetna.
 With these options, you receive the same core benefits, but coverage begins only after meeting a higher deductible.
-The tradeoff is lower monthly premiums in exchange for greater upfront out-of-pocket spending.
+The tradeoff is lower monthly premiums for higher out-of-pocket costs when you use care.

 Aetna Medicare Supplement plans are sold in 44 states and Washington, D.C.
-In most states, Plans A, B, F, G and N are priced using an attained-age model, meaning your premium increases as you get older.
+In most states, Plans A, B, F, G and N use Attained Age Pricing.
+Your premium increases as you age.

 Arizona, Florida, Georgia, Missouri and New Hampshire use issue-age pricing, which sets your rate based on your age when you enroll and does not increase due to aging.
 Arkansas, Idaho and Vermont follow community pricing, where premiums are the same for everyone regardless of age.
-Minnesota and Wisconsin don’t use the standard lettered Medigap plans, instead offering their own state-specific plan designs.
+Minnesota and Wisconsin don't use the standard lettered Medigap plans.
+Both states have their own plan designs.

 Alabama